laksa96/laksa96/README.md

 # Hello there 👋

-- 🔭 I’m a Growing Developer, currently working with NestJS (NodeJS) and Typescript while also learning and improving skills in React and React Native
+- 🔭 I’m a Growing Developer, currently working with React Native and NodeJS
 - 👀 I’m interested in tech / software
 - 💞️ I’m looking to collaborate on multiple different projects and extend my experience and knowledge
 - ⚡ Fun fact: I love gaming, anime, reading and coding